 Unfortunately, we live in times, where soil depletion from intensive agricultural methods and pollution have a big impact on the nutritional value of our food.
 It is true that fruits and vegetables grown decades ago were much richer in vitamins and minerals than the varieties we get today.

-Our fast-food culture makes it even harder to meet our body’s nutritional needs every day - it’s so convenient to grab a sandwich on the go instead of cooking a healthy meal at home.
+Plus, our fast-food culture makes it even harder to meet our body’s nutritional needs every day - it’s so convenient to grab a sandwich on the go instead of cooking a healthy meal at home.
+Who can relate?

 NATURAL OR SYNTHETIC?

-Currently, over half of the US population takes synthetic (artificially isolated in a lab from eg. petroleum) nutrients like multivitamins.
+Currently, over half of the US population takes synthetic (artificially isolated in a lab from eg.petroleum) nutrients like multivitamins.
 But truth is that it’s unclear how well synthetic nutrients are absorbed in the body and if they are actually healthy.
-When you eat real food that grows in nature, you’re not consuming isolated nutrients, but rather a whole range of vitamins and minerals with fiber and enzymes, that allow for optimal use by the body.
+When you eat real food that grow in nature, you’re not consuming isolated nutrients, but rather a whole range of vitamins and minerals with fibre and enzymes, that allow for optimal use by the body.